DataDog/hiring-engineers/answers.md

 ![Alt text](./screenshots/005-9-Datadog-Agent-Info.png)

 - To write a custom agent, a config file, as well as a matching checks file is needed.
-The names of these files should match (see images 006).
+The names of these files should match.
 For example, create the file /etc/dd-agent/checks.d/randomcheck.py containing a random value sampler:

 ![Alt text](./screenshots/006-1-Custom-Agent-Check.png)